 Private rehabilitation facilities offer individualized care plans for individuals in this demanding profession.
 Many doctors and nurses who are struggling from substance abuse have undiagnosed or untreated psychiatric disorders, like depression, post-traumatic stress disorder or an anxiety disorder.
 These conditions can be addressed through an integrated rehabilitation program that respects your need for professional discretion.

 Located in Memphis, Tennessee, The Oaks at La Paloma offers a comfortable, private setting for your recovery.
 Whether you’re looking for residential treatment or a flexible outpatient program, we’re here to help you create an optimal plan for your recovery.
 If you’re seeking rehab for a loved one, we offer intervention services to assist you in helping that person heal.
-Call our confidential, toll-free helpline for information and support.
+Call our confidential, toll-free helpline 24 hours a day for information and support.